Click on Iron Man to go discuss your favorite characters.

-The Rivet armor (Model II, Mark III first seen in TOS #54-58, in a backup of TOS #55, pods were shown, "pods were for spare radio parts" but they were not actually used until the Pre-classic armor).
-Here is a picture in Avengers #6, and it shows an invention I created for Captain America computerized controls for his shield.
+The Rivet armor (Model III, Mark I first seen in TOS #54-58, in a backup of TOS #55, pods were shown, "pods were for spare radio parts" but they were not actually used until the Pre-classic armor).
+Here is the first appearance in TOS #54 and a picture in Avengers #6, and the Avengers #6 shows an invention I created for Captain America computerized controls for his shield.

 Pictured here, by Dick Ayers, is the Model II, Mark II - new chest plate as seen in TOS #53, the side pods were actually added later to the pre-classic armor to store items, later during the classic years they became a power source for the armor.

 Seen here in Avengers #3 is my Image Projector invention which allowed me to project my image across the city to try and communicate with others.

 Here I am seen in Avengers #3, first documented flying above the clouds roughly 30,000 ft where airlines fly.